aberinnj/postal-project/README.md

 For ease of use, we've created many post offices in Texas and populated them with employees and vehicles and local customers.
 However you feel free to make accounts for other offices elsewhere.
 The results may not be as densely populated, however.

-Not doing so won't break anything, of course, however the experience is a bit lengthier (as it should be), so just keep this in mind.
 ---------------------

 INSTRUCTIONS (FRONT END):